ZebMcKayhan/Wireguard/README.md

 PKG_HASH:=7c0e576459c6337bcdea692bdbec561719a15da207dc739e0e3e60ff821a5491
 ```
 if you cant get the hash, leave the old hash and the compiler will later complain about it, and gives you the proper hash to fill in.

-the PKG_RELEASE is only used as a suffix name on the output file, so change according to your build/needs.
+The PKG_RELEASE is only used as a suffix name on the output file, so change according to your build/needs.

 Create the symlink by executing:
 ```sh